helius86/NeoPrint/README.md

 ## Introduction

-NeoPrint is an application developed to test an assistive switch based on a modified 3D printer.
+NeoPrint is an application developed to test a cylindrical assistive switch based on a modified 3D printer.
 It includes two Python files, `main.py` and `single_mode_window.py`, that work together to allow users to perform single-point and multi-point tests on the switch.

 ## Dependencies